Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 ### HF Integration

-CTGS supports any casual language model available on [Huggingface](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads).
+CTGS supports any casual language model available on [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads).
 Future updates will add support for Masked Language Models, and for text-to-text models (which are supported at this time by [Gadsby](https://huggingface.co/spaces/Hellisotherpeople/Gadsby).

 ### Filters